exteranto/exteranto.github.io/articles/typed-message-passing.md

 [`ExtensionInstalledEvent`][ExtensionInstalledEvent] and
 [`ExtensionUpdatedEvent`][ExtensionUpdatedEvent];

-- a convenient way to inform about changes in application.
+- a convenient way to inform about changes in the application.
 For example events [`WindowLoadedEvent`][WindowLoadedEvent] and [`AppBootedEvent`][AppBootedEvent];

 - useful if you have to handle interaction between multiple independent parts of your app.

 #### Firing an event
-Creating a new event is very simple.
+Creating a new event is simple.
 Any class can be an event in exteranto as long as it extends [`Event`][Event] class.

 The `SampleEvent.ts` file: